maniartech/InternetObject-js/README.md

 ### Development Process

-⚠️ Not currently accepting any pull requests.
-The development is in progress and the API is not yet finalized.
-Once the API is finalized, the repository will be open for contributions.
-Following instructions are just for reference.
+🚧 **Pull requests are currently not accepted.** Development is ongoing, and the API is still under finalization.
+Once the API is stable, we will welcome contributions.
+Please note that the following instructions are for reference only.

 1. Fork repository from <https://github.com/maniartech/InternetObject-js>
 1. Install dependencies `yarn install`